ritukanta/git-and-github-coursera/README.md

      return "{} {}".format(result[2], result[1])
 ```

 - This diff file is really useful to patch differences to a new file.
-Suppose u got a new diff or patch file, and u need to apply the changes provided in that file to ur working file, for that use: <code>patch ur_file_name < file.diff</code> or <code>patch ur_file_name < file.patch</code>.
+Suppose u got a new diff or patch file, and u need to apply the provided changes to ur working file, for that use: <code>patch ur_file_name < file.diff</code> or <code>patch ur_file_name < file.patch</code>.

 ### diff and patch Cheat Sheet